The Orioles Always Win More Than They Should. There’s A Reason For That.

 |47.9

-By the same measure, Jeter is also the 18th-best single-franchise player since 1901, trailing only Mantle and Gehrig among lifelong Yankees.
-(Ted Williams of the Red Sox is No. 1, followed by Hank Aaron of the Braves, Walter Johnson of the Senators and Mike Schmidt of the Phillies.)
+By the same measure, Jeter is also the 17th-best single-franchise player since 1901, trailing only Mantle and Gehrig among lifelong Yankees.
+(Ted Williams of the Red Sox is No. 1, followed by Walter Johnson of the Senators and Mike Schmidt of the Phillies.)

 Those accomplishments by themselves make Jeter an all-time great.
 But I’m worried a little that, as number crunchers, we may have railed against Jeter being overrated for so long that he’s somehow become underrated.
 Yes, he won some undeserved Gold Gloves.
 But few shortstops have ever hit as well as Jeter did, and after adjusting for position he wasn’t as much of a net negative on defense as he’s sometimes made out to be.
 Bottom line: A lot of the Jeter praise has been absurd over the years, but we shouldn’t let the urge to correct the record obscure how great Jeter actually was at playing baseball, and how long he did it.